PatrickKyei/exception/_drafts/2022-05-19-the-number-one-thing-you-need-to-succeed-in-life.md

 ---
-title: What is the '#1 thing necessary for being successful in life?
+title: If You've Got It All Right What Do You NEEED to Be Successful?
 date: 2022-05-18 21:15:00 +00
-categories: [People, Choices]
+categories: [Perseverance, Success]
-tags: [choices, relationships]     # TAG names should always be lowercase
+tags: [success, perseverance, choices]     # TAG names should always be lowercase
 ---

 Many will tell you that you have to work hard.